Wu-Haonan/Wu-Haonan.github.io/_posts/Cpp/2023-03-26-how_cpp_works.md

 ## Multiple C++ files

 We will see what happen when we have multiple C++ file.
 Here we will give a simple example.
-In the following code, we use "<font face="Monaco" color=blue>Log</font>" function to replace the "cout" funtion, in another words, "<font face="Monaco" color=blue>Log</font>" function wrap the "cout" funtion.
+In the following code, we use "<font face="Monaco" style="background: black" color=#0078d7>Log</font>" function to replace the "cout" funtion, in another words, "<font face="Monaco" style="background: black" color=#0078d7>Log</font>" function wrap the "cout" funtion.

 {% highlight C++ linenos %}
 #include <iostream>